Latest in the series A Herkimer Kidnapping

 Somangshu Mukherji Rages And Threatens Again

-His grandmother’s attempt to see Avram triggered a torrent of email threats and abuse from the real Somangshu Mukherji to his wife, the honeyed words of his court testimony long behind him.
+His grandmother’s attempt to see Avram triggered a torrent of email threats and abuse from the real Somangshu Mukherji to his wife and her mother, the honeyed words of his court testimony long behind him.
 They lend further credence to her calling him out as abusive and controlling:

 Soon after Somangshu’s tirade, an email from Aunt Janice told Alex that Avram had returned to Ann Arbor.
 On 10/29, Alex called the Michigan State Police and asked for a wellness check of Avram at Somangshu’s townhouse.
 They reported at 8 p.m.on a cold night there was no answer to their knocks, no lights visible, no furniture on the first floor, and that the window glass was cold.
 Avram’s grandmother then emailed her sister, reporting what the state police had said, and asked for a photo of Avram.
 There was an unsigned reply: “The last time I saw him he was fine.”
 No photo was attached.